 This month, I decided to participate in the Poem-A-Day challenge.
-I’ve been writing a lot of poetry over on my Patreon, and I’ve really been enjoying it.
+I’ve been writing a lot of poetry over on my Patreon (now closed), and I’ve really been enjoying it.
 It’s such a different muscle to work and flex than novel writing (or blogging), and I hope to keep building and improving my skills in that arena.
 So, what better way than to make sure I write 30 poems* in April?

 *technically, it’s 34, because I will write four unique poems just for my Patrons.
 But you’ll get 30 poems here on this blog!

 There are daily prompts on the Writer’s Digest website.
 Some days I’ll use the prompts; some days I might not.
 Today, I decided to use the prompt, which was to write a “morning poem.”
 I decided to go free-form with this one.
 Other days, I might be more structured (I’m still having a love/hate relationship with sonnets right now…), but I also might not.
 This is just for me, and for fun.